mvrzan/salesforce-data-cloud-marketing-cloud-konduktor/README.md

 | `/create-email`    | `POST` | Create a custom email template.            |
 | `/email-templates` | `GET`  | Retrieve available email templates.        |
 | `/create-ui-email` | `POST` | Create a User Initiated Email Interaction. |

+The Konduktor application provides three main functionalities:

+- View Data Cloud Segment information
+- Create and publish a custom Email Template to Marketing Cloud
+- Leverage the published Data Cloud Segment information to create User Initiated Email Interactions

+The above functionality is achieved by

+1. **React Frontend**: The user interface is built using React, providing a dynamic and responsive experience for interacting with Data Cloud and Marketing Cloud features.

+2. **Express Server**: The backend is powered by an Express server, which serves the React application and handles API requests.
+This server acts as an intermediary between the frontend and Salesforce services.

+3. **API Integration**: The Express server interfaces with Salesforce's Data Cloud and Marketing Cloud APIs to fetch segment information, create and publish email templates, and manage email interactions.

+### Feature overview

+1. **View Data Cloud Segment Information**:

+   - The React frontend sends a request to the Express server.
+   - The Express server will fetch the Salesforce auth token and store in the Postgres database
+   - The Express server fetches the segment information from Salesforce's Data Cloud API and returns it to the frontend.
+   - The React application displays the segment information to the user.

+2. **Create and Publish a Custom Email Template**:

+   - The user creates an email template using the React frontend.
+   - The React application sends the template data to the Express server.
+   - The Express server will fetch the Marketing Cloud auth token and store in the Postgres database
+   - The Express server publishes the template to Salesforce's Marketing Cloud using the appropriate API.

+3. **Create User Initiated Email Interactions**:
+   - The user selects a Data Cloud segment and initiates an email interaction from the React frontend.
+   - The React application sends the interaction details to the Express server.
+   - The Express server retrieves the access token required for authenticating API requests to Salesforce Marketing Cloud.
+   - The Express server fetches the send classification ID from Salesforce Marketing Cloud using the access token.
+   - The Express server retrieves the custom object ID for the specified Data Cloud segment from Salesforce Marketing Cloud.
+   - The Express server fetches the customer key for the specified Data Cloud segment from Salesforce Marketing Cloud.
+   - The Express server uses the segment information and interaction details to create and manage the email interaction in Salesforce's Marketing Cloud.

 ## User Interface Demo